leileibill/research-tools/Matlab-script/Readme.txt

 set_figure_style:
 	Label text should be in size 9, but the change all text font size will change label text of the previous subplots in subplots
-	The codes that worked for removing the white background messed up figures with subplots.
-Will find a solution later.
+	The codes that worked for removing the white background does not work for figures with subplots.